All Episodes

 All right.

-Uh I can't agree with Mr. Stein more.
+I can't agree with Mr. Stein more.

-I mean, that's just that's unacceptable.
+I mean, that's just, that's unacceptable.

-But that's that is the way it is.
+But that is the way it is.

 Right.

-We're the the separation between the upper class or the upper middle and the middle, maybe even the upper middle is dropping into the middle.
+The separation between the upper class or the upper middle and the middle, maybe even the upper middle is dropping into the middle.

-But that separation I think is what is really frustrating.
+But that separation, I think, is what is really frustrating.

 It's important for people to hear you, William, and know that you worked very hard for many, many years.